abhidya/nano-dlna/tasks/active_context.md

       * Configuration disparity between components

 ## Current Issues
-- The backend server sometimes fails to start due to import errors, especially with the streaming_router.py file which has relative import issues.
-- The scan endpoint returns 405 Method Not Allowed when called, indicating implementation issues.
 - The CLI command interface has been recently modified to require a config file parameter, making direct video playback without a config file impossible.
 This is causing friction in the testing workflow and needs to be fixed.
 - Directory navigation issues when running scripts, particularly when attempting to run the dashboard from different directories.
 - There are path construction issues in API endpoints where requests fail without trailing slashes.
+- The API has several 500 Internal Server Errors when trying to play videos on devices
+- Error observed in dashboard_run.log: "POST /api/devices/1/play HTTP/1.1" 500 Internal Server Error
+- The AirPlay discovery feature in the frontend has a cast symbol but doesn't do anything when clicked
+- When attempting to use the Chrome renderer to play videos, the system tries to play them on DLNA devices instead
+- Error in playback monitoring: "'NoneType' object has no attribute 'is_alive'" in the DLNA device implementation

+## Fixed Issues
+- ✅ Fixed backend server startup issues related to import errors by modifying main.py to add the current directory to the Python path and changing imports in router files to use relative imports instead of absolute imports.
+- ✅ Fixed the scan endpoint implementation issues.

 ## CRITICAL PATH MANAGEMENT